Technical diving books

 Shadow Divers Exposed: The Real Saga of the U-869- Gary Gentile

-The story of the U-869 from the perspective of other people that were directly involved.
-Let’d just say that they dispute some of the events and attrubutions that were outlined in Shadow Divers.
+An alternate version of the U-869 from the perspective of other people that were directly involved.
+The authors dispute some of the events and attrubutions that were outlined in Shadow Divers.

 Blind Descent: The Quest to Discover the Deepest Cave on Earth- James M. Tabor